 General guidelines for all abstract submissions are as follows

 - There is no specific format for abstracts, other than the following:

 - Easy to understand language

 - Up to 50 word biography of each of the presenter(s)

 Timeline for abstract submission

-- 17 April 2020 – Confirmation of attendance by the registration of at least one presenter paying the appropriate fee
+- TBC – Confirmation of attendance by the registration of at least one presenter paying the appropriate fee

 - All abstracts will be assessed by two members of the conference team based on the following criteria: